Pre-prototype · Demonstrated in simulation

 Track.
 Predict.
 Guide.

-SyncAblate adds one missing layer: clear, real-time guidance toward the target — advance, hold, or adjust — confirmed safe before each move.
+SyncAblate adds one missing layer: clear, real-time guidance toward the target, confirmed safe before each move.
 It does not replace the clinician, the CT, or the ultrasound, and it never moves the needle.
+If demonstrated in physical testing, continuous guidance could help clinicians maintain alignment with a respiratory-moving target between imaging updates — while keeping the clinician in control.

 STEP 01